ReplikaAIRUMOD/app/README.md

 Kindly reminding you what my mod, just like original Replika app, is not _that_ PG.
 18+ and all.
 If you're under this age, please leave ASAP.
 Thanks.

-🆕 Now also available in English!
-Search for "Enhanced" version in release tags which names ends on "global".
-Also since 7.3.1 (11.50.0) version, English has been restored in "App Language" section.
-Check releases for more info.

 ----